PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 #### Swetha - Communication

-<u> The fisrt meeting was to discuss the strengths of the team to understand what value each member can bring to the team
+<li> The first meeting was to discuss the strengths of the team to understand what value each member can bring to the team
-<u> Discussed on our next deliverables
+<li> Discussed on our next deliverables